PokeAlert/PokeAlert/README.md

 2) Tap on Settings

-3) Configure the scan radius (for background service I like to put it between 120m and 310m)

-4) Configure the scan interval (it is the interval in which the app will receive a new location and starts scan) you can set to 20seconds it is a good number.
+3) Configure the scan interval (it is the interval in which the app will receive a new location and starts scan) you can set to 20seconds it is a good number.
 If you prefer save some battery set to 5 or 10 minutes

+4) Go back to map and select radius on slider

+5) Tap on background scan icon (radar icon) to start background scan

 Note: There is only ONE scan at the same time. it means that if a new location is received and that a scan is still running, the scan will be ignored and wait until the next location.